FocusedDiversity/synaptiq-full-stack-challenge/README.md

 ## Getting Set Up

-Ensure Docker is installed: https://docs.docker.com/desktop/install/mac-install/ `$ docker-compose up`
+Ensure Docker is installed: https://docs.docker.com/desktop/install/mac-install/

+`$ docker-compose up`

-The idea is to grab either the fronted or the backend and get the tests passing.
+The idea is to select either the fronted or the backend and get the tests passing.
 The expectation is that you should set a timer for an hour and get done what you can.
 You are welcome to have fun and complete bonus tasks or add your own.